privacy-scaling-explorations/pse.dev/articles/README.md

 ---
 authors: ["Your Name"] # Add your name or multiple authors in an array
 title: "Your Article Title" # The title of your article
-image: "cover.webp"
+image: "cover.webp" # Image used as cover
-tldr: "A brief summary of your article" # Optional short summary
+tldr: "A brief summary of your article" #Short summary
 date: "YYYY-MM-DD" # Publication date in ISO format
 ---
 ```